marrink-lab/vermouth-martinize/doc/source/martinize2_workflow.rst

 ==================
 There can be any number of post processing steps.
 For example to add an elastic network, or to generate Go virtual sites.
 We will not describe their function here in detail.
-Instead, see :class:`~vermouth.processors.apply_rubber_band.ApplyRubberBand` and :class:`~vermouth.processors.go_vs_includes.GoVirtIncludes`.
+Instead, see for example :class:`~vermouth.processors.apply_rubber_band.ApplyRubberBand` and :class:`~vermouth.processors.go_vs_includes.GoVirtIncludes`.